WEA Board of Trustees

 WEA’s affairs in Scotland are overseen by the Scotland Board, which is a direct committee of the Board of Trustees.

-You can visit the WEA Scotland governance page here.
+You can visit the WEA Scotland governance page here, where you can also view the terms of reference.

 Regional governance in England is delivered by a series of Local Advisory Panels.